 "The Prisoners" 1916 Oil on board 21.75" x 19" 04/30/2008 Price: $301,000

 "Buck Peters, Ranchman" 1911 Oil on board 27.75" x 19.25" 11/23/2015 Price: $293,000

 "Red Rock and Cactus" c.1945 Arizona Oil on Canvasboard 16 X 20 05/01/07 Price: $288,000

 Fine Art prices have risen steadily.
 Please contact the Gallery for the latest prices and current inventory.

-Parsons does not offer Maynard Dixon prints, because no print can compare to the real paintings.
+Parsons does not offer Maynard Dixon reproductions, because no reproduction can compare to the real paintings.

 Parsons invites you to visit the Galleries to experience the unmatched beauty of the real art.

 Fresno Arts Center, 1975

 Galerie Beaux Arts (SF), 1925-32

 Haggin Museum (Stockton), 1934